This Crockpot apple butter recipe comes together with just six ingredients and can be used atop bagels, yogurt, oatmeal, and more!

 I put my apple butter back into the Crockpot for another 45 minutes to 1 hour with the lid slightly ajar to let it thicken up a little more, but this step is completely optional.
 Once it was finished, I ended up with about 5 cups of apple butter.

-What Are the Best Apples for Apple Butter?
+What Are the Best Apples To Use?

 You can feel free to use whatever combination of apples you prefer for this recipe, just try to go more for apples that tend to be a little sweeter.